 The tilt-shift lens helps when controlling your focus plane.

-The recommended lenses for this photography are the 35mm.
+The recommended lens for this kind of photography is the 35mm.
 These lenses blur out the less important parts of your photo and accentuate the object you intend to highlight.

 Photographers specialized in the food and architecture sector can relate to the tilt-shift.